 David's simple errand to take food to his soldier brothers suddenly became a turning point in his life.
 His zeal for God was enflamed when a heathen giant of a man insulted Israel's God.
 When David was unexpectedly confronted with an opportunity to strike a blow for God he responded in faith.
+Consequently:

-Consequently, although he was the least among his brothers, that day David became 10 feet tall.
-He who fed his brothers also felled a giant; the shepherd became a soldier; an errand boy become a giant killer all because he seized an unexpected opportunity, not for self-glory but for the glory of God.
+- Although he was the least among his brothers, that day David became 10 feet tall; - He who fed his brothers also felled a giant; - The shepherd became a soldier: - An errand boy become a giant killer; - He seized the unexpected opportunity, not for self-glory but for the glory of God!